GabeScott/standard-works-vault/General Conference/1986 April - The Kingdom Rolls Forth in South America.md

 # The Kingdom Rolls Forth in South America

-*By M. Russell Ballard - Of the Quorum of the Twelve Apostles*
+By Elder M. Russell Ballard - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1986 General Conference*